luismbendix/luismbendix/README.md

 # This is Me

 Hi, I'm Luis Maria Bendix, also known as luismbendix on GitHub.
-I'm a sports enthusiast, tech-savvy student of Biomedical Technologies currently in the 7th semester.
-When not immersed in lines of code, you can catch me swinging golf clubs, pumping iron at the gym, or chasing adrenaline on gravel and mountain bike trails.
+I'm a tech-savvy sports enthusiast and master's student in Product Development and Business Studies (currently in my first semester).
+When I'm not immersed in lines of code or smart home integrations, you'll likely find me on the golf course, lifting weights at the gym, or chasing adrenaline on gravel roads and mountain bike trails.

 ## Technology and Programming